Skip advert

 Advertisement - Article continues below

-However, while Smart has moved the goalposts with its new #5 by fitting a hi-tech 800-volt electrical architecture and ultra-rapid 400kW charging speeds, it’s likely things will be kept more modest for the impending #2.
-Peak speeds of around 100kW would keep things competitive; given the car’s urban focus, anything more might be considered superfluous.
+However, while Smart has moved the goalposts with its #5 by fitting a hi-tech 800-volt electrical architecture and ultra-rapid 400kW charging speeds, it’s likely things will be kept more modest for the #2.
+Peak speeds of around 100kW would keep things competitive, given the car’s urban focus, while anything more might be considered superfluous.

-Admittedly, Adelmann did keep emphasising the word “if” in his comments about a city-car successor to the ForTwo, but insisted his team is “working on it” becoming a production reality.
+While Adelmann did keep emphasising the word “if” in his comments about a city-car successor to the ForTwo, he insisted his team is “working on it” becoming a production reality.
 If the boss thinks he can make it financially viable, we could see further sketches over the next 12-18 months, before the inevitable concept car and full reveal later down the line.

 Did you know you can sell your car through Auto Express?
 We’ll help you get a great price and find a great deal on a new car, too.